DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/description.md

 The Popup inner area is divided into two parts: title area and content area.

 - Content area
-To fill the Popup with content, Use the [contentTemplate](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#contentTemplate) property.
-You can also specify a toolbar at the bottom of the content area.
-To do this, declare the [toolbarItems](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/) in the markup as shown in this demo.
+To populate the Popup with content, Use the [contentTemplate](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#contentTemplate) property.
+You can also display a toolbar at the bottom of the content area.
+Declare a [toolbarItems](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/) element in the markup as shown in this demo.
 Set each item's [toolbar](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/#toolbar) property to `bottom`.
 To learn more about toolbar configuration, refer to the following tutorial: [Getting Started with Toolbar](/Documentation/Guide/UI_Components/Toolbar/Getting_Started_with_Toolbar/)

 - Title area
 Set [showTitle](Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle) to `true` and use the [title](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#title) property to specify the caption.
 You can also add a toolbar in the title area.
 Set each [toolbarItems](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/) item's [toolbar](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/#toolbar) property to `top`.
 If you want to add an item to the overflow menu as shown in this demo, set its [locateInMenu](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/toolbarItems/#locateInMenu) to `always`.